jgctron/CS305/README.md

 ### Demonstrating Skills to Employers
 From this assignment, I can showcase my ability to conduct thorough vulnerability assessments, implement secure coding practices, and manage dependencies effectively.
 These skills are crucial for ensuring software security and compliance in a professional environment.

-## Link to Repository

-You can find the complete projects and additional documentation in my [GitHub repository](https://github.com/jtron1/cs305-portfolio).

----

-By reflecting on these projects, I've gained deeper insights into software security and vulnerability management, which will be invaluable in my future career as a software developer.